-Vulnerable members of the community include: our schools, our elderly residents, and visitors to the township
+Vulnerable members of the community include: our schools, elder care facility, our elderly residents, and visitors to the township.

-The community can easily be cut off from the outside by flooding, trees over the road, and damaged bridges.
+The community can easily be cut off from the outside by flooding, slips and trees over the road and damaged bridges.
+The community can also be easily cut off from within itself the area known as the Junction.